40LF0/clox/doc/HashTable.md

 ### 3.1 FNV-1a Hash Function

 The FNV-1a hash function is a variant of the Fowler-Noll-Vo hash function, which is designed to be fast and effective for hashing strings and other data.
-It works by initializing a hash value to a large prime number and then iteratively processing each byte of the input data.
+It works by initializing a hash value to a large prime number(typically 2166136261 for 32-bit) and then iteratively processing each byte of the input data.
 For each byte, the hash value is XORed with the byte, then multiplied by a prime number (typically 16777619 for 32-bit hashes).
 This combination of XOR and multiplication provides a good mix of bits, ensuring that small changes in the input produce significantly different hash values.

 ## 4. Hash Table

+In CLox, the hash table module is defined as a struct Table, which consists of the following components:

+- count: The number of entries currently in the hash table.
+- capacity: The capacity of the hash table, representing the number of buckets in the bucket array.
+- entries: An array of Entry structs, where each Entry holds a key-value pair.

+CLox's hash table implementation only increases in size and does not shrink.
+When the load factor exceeds 0.75, the hash table resizes by increasing the capacity and reallocating memory for the entries array.
+This process involves creating a new, larger array and rehashing all existing entries to ensure even distribution across the new buckets.

+When deleting an entry, CLox uses a tombstone to mark the deleted entry.
+This approach maintains the integrity of the linear probing sequence, ensuring that the hash table can continue to probe for other entries that may have collided and been placed further along in the array.

 ## 5. String Interning